MartinSt80/lib/README.md

 # lib
-Python files, used in my projects
+Common Python files, used in my projects.